 Christine‘s parents), and stopped at Redbery Books in Cable (WI) and JW’s BBQ & Brew in Bergland (MI) on our way home while listening to the rest of Long Distance.

 While I have had one or two breakthrough events in running, this one most certainly is the first of its kind in skiing.
-While the weekend of festivities is nothing short of a skiing pilgrimage, the event – 29 km of Kortelopet – was transformational in more ways than one.
+This weekend of festivities is nothing short of a skiing pilgrimage and the event – 29 km of Kortelopet – was transformational in more ways than one.

 The beauty of this transformation … in a sporting event deep in the woods of Northern Wisconsin; fresh snow dancing down from tall pines in tiny little sparkles; skiing alongside numerous like-minded humans aided by kind and graceful volunteers and staff; learning to place a higher priority on the effort, the journey and the stories (e.g., photo opportunity with the Birkebeiners, chatting with Father Birkie) than just the finish time; learning to be content and happy with the result, … is pretty hard to describe or sum up with my limited command over the English language.

-Hopefully, this 29 km of Kortelopet will serve as a rite of passage – to a sub-3 hour Korte finish in 2019, to finishing a full Birkie in 2020 and may be even a transformation from just a week (or weekend) of Birkie Fever to a year-round Birkie life style.
+Hopefully I can keep up the newly found semi-triumph of sensibility and discipline over raw desire and this 29 km of Kortelopet will serve as a rite of passage to a sub-3 hour Korte finish in 2019 and subsequently to finishing a full Birkie in 2020.
+It may even lead to a transformation from just a week (or weekend) of Birkie Fever to a year-round Birkie life style.
 I can hardly wait to see how much more transformation a 55 km wormhole will bring in two years from now!